 From India, Bangalore

-I think this is an one side story from the affected employee's perspective.
-But, irrespective of the employment status of the employee, forced resignation is totally unprofessional and unethical as well.
-If proved, it would be declared as illegal by the competent Court or authority.
-Yet how would you prove after a lapse of one year that too when the management had accepted your apparent prospective resignation forth with by paying you notice salary from their side?
-Since the concerned employee belongs to the senior management cadre, it would be better for him to do dispassionate introspection as to how and where the things went wrong because at times efficiency leads to insubordination but insubordination always ends in incompetence.
+I think this is a one-sided story from the affected employee's perspective.
+However, irrespective of the employment status of the employee, forced resignation is totally unprofessional and unethical.
+If proven, it would be declared illegal by the competent court or authority.
+Yet, how would you prove this after a lapse of one year, especially when the management had accepted your apparent prospective resignation forthwith by paying you notice salary from their side?

 From India, Salem